hotosm/fmtm/docs/about/faq.md

 - **KoboCollect**: fork of ODK, same mobile app essentially, but different back end.
   Has a slightly complicated relationship with ODK, formerly taking from the community and not giving back.
-However, they now contribute financially to ODK, and definitely have some great ideas in this field.
-In our opinion, ODK is more innovative in pushing field data collection forward though.
+In our opinion, ODK is more innovative in pushing field data collection forward.
 Kobo do provide a free public server backed by the UN, as a general public good, and is widely adopted as a result.

-- **Ona**: proprietary software, with a slightly shady history of building open-source tools using NGO money, then changing the license to a closed model.
-Were legally forced to open-source the original work done, but everything since has been closed.
+- **Ona**: proprietary software that also has a difficult relationship with Kobo.
-  Have since done some great work around data management and analytics, however, their main objective is not the same as FMTM: coordinating field mapping.
+  The history is complex, but at some point Ona had to become closed-source and paid software.
+Since then they have open-sourced their code again, and have done some great work around data management and analytics, however, their main objective is not the same as FMTM: coordinating field mapping.

 - **ODK**: I won't cover much here, as we talk about it a lot elsewhere.